NoahAmethyst/simple-kube-operator/README.md

 * Get all services with specific namespace
 * Get all deployments with specific namespace
 * Delete specific pod
-* Supports remote call.You should have kube config file at local first.Then set ENV[INSECURE] = [any value]

 ## Use